Get started with Nostr Connect

 - you send

-messages might arrive if key storage app needs a confirmation from the user- you should show a non-modal notification to the user saying Please confirm
+sign_eventor other requests using the nip46 client auth_urlmessages might arrive if key storage app needs a confirmation from the user- you should show a non-modal notification to the user saying Please confirm

 - when user clicks, open the URL provided by

-message, opening it without a click will get your popup blocked and users irritated - the popup will be auto-closed, no need to watch it
+auth_urlmessage, opening it without a click will get your popup blocked and users irritated - the popup will be auto-closed, no need to watch it

 Cool, we’re accessing those keys now!